 The editorial below reflects the views of the editorial contributor only and content may be out of date.
 This article is sourced from a previous JUNO issue.
 JUNO’s content comes from sources that it considers accurate, but we do not guarantee that the content is accurate.
 Charts are visually indicative only.
 JUNO does not contain financial advice as defined by the Financial Advisers Act 2008.
 Consult a suitably qualified financial adviser before making investment decisions.

 By Ben Lavender, AFA/CFPCM , Private Wealth Advisers

 As KiwiSaver turns eight years old, many people are starting to see tidy account balances accumulating.
 By now, you may also be beginning to realise that your KiwiSaver account probably won’t be enough on its own to meet your retirement goals, even after you add in any entitlement you may have to New Zealand Super.

-KiwiSaver is a low cost, mass-market solution based on high volume, low value transactions.
+KiwiSaver funds are a low cost, mass-market solution based on high volume, low value transactions.
 Whilst it gives investors access to all of the major asset classes (and their returns) it also has restrictions on when you can access those funds, and for many is unlikely to meet their retirement income needs.
 So what other solutions are available?

 To know the solution, you need to understand the problem.
 Questions such as, ‘How much money will I need by retirement age?’ depend on how much income will you need, and the more difficult question, ‘how long are you likely to live?’
 The trends are clear.
 Through improved healthcare and lifestyle choices New Zealanders are living longer than before and are now much more active in their retirement years, pointing to a need for more funding rather than less.